katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 *[INTERVIEW — ANDY GÖTZ — Q4]*
 *"Where do you see the real differences between TANGO and EPICS in 2025 —* *not just technically, but culturally?*
-*And where are the two communities quietly converging —* *whether they admit it or not?"*
+*And where are the two communities quietly converging?"*

 🕓
 *[INTERVIEW — JENS MEYER — Q4]*
 *"Jens — you've watched both communities for over 25 years.*
-*From where you stand today, what does biodiversity actually look like in practice?"*
+*What does biodiversity actually look like in practice?"*

 ---

-## ACT 2 — THE BRIDGE THAT EXISTS
+## ACT 3 — THE BRIDGE THAT EXISTS

 🕓
 Here's something most people in both communities don't know.

 🕓
 There is already a working bridge between TANGO and EPICS.
 Not a concept.
 Not a roadmap slide.
 A bridge that runs.

 🕓
 Use the Tango database as a directory for EPICS IOCs and their Process Variables.
 Browse those PVs with Jive and ATKPanel — TANGO tools.
 Display them in Phoebus — the EPICS control room client — using the TANGO plugin, which I contributed to and corrected in 2025.

 🕓
 The best of both worlds.
 In a single interface.
 Running on a laptop in a lab in Saclay.

-🕓
-This is what cross-pollination looks like in practice.
-Not a framework war.
-A proof of concept.
-That someone built quietly, between two burnouts, because it was the obvious thing to do.

 🕓
 *[BRIEF SCREEN DEMO OR VISUAL — POC Tango DB + Phoebus + TANGO plugin]*